hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 Once confirmed, you will be redirected back to the CNS UI, and should see your new entry listed.

 If you navigate back to your wallet (refresh the page if it was left open from before) - in the top left corner, under the "CC Wallet" title, you should see that your party ID is now being resolved to your new cns entry name.

-The Splitwell UI is now accessible at http://splitwell.localhost:3000.
-You can now log in and start creating groups and split payments with other users on the Canton Network.
-Note that you need to onboard your user through the wallet first before you can use it in splitwell.

 Enabling Authentication
 -----------------------